 drilling in deep water

 Big Foot is one of Chevron’s major capital projects in the deepwater U.S. Gulf of Mexico.
-Once in position, the extended tension-leg platform will be located 225 miles (360 km) south of New Orleans, Louisiana, in Walker Ridge 29 and will rest in a water depth of approximately 5,200 feet (1,584 m).
+The extended tension-leg platform is located 225 miles (360 km) south of New Orleans, Louisiana, in Walker Ridge 29 and rests in a water depth of approximately 5,200 feet (1,584 m).
 The platform supports an onboard, full-capacity drilling rig for development well drilling and future interventions, and its production wells will be equipped with electric submersible pumps at a depth of 16,000 feet (4,876 m).
 The production facilities are designed for a capacity of 75,000 barrels of oil and 25 million cubic feet of natural gas per day.
 The Big Foot Field is estimated to contain total recoverable resources in excess of 200 million oil-equivalent barrels.

 innovation overcomes challenges